-Becoming a good judge
+Becoming a good critic

 It’s in this stage we become articulate in ‘why’ things are good and ‘why’ things are bad.
-This ‘why’ is what makes a good critic.
-And this good critic will have achieved what we call ‘taste’.
+This, ‘Why’, is what makes a good critic, and this good critic will have achieved what we collectively call ‘taste’.

 — Quentin Tarantino

-The ‘why’ isn’t the be-all.
+The ‘why’ isn’t the be-all-end-all.

 If we hear a piano piece and understand why the harmony and counterpoint are important to the emotional output, then sit at a piano to create something only to realise we have no idea ‘how’ to play the piano… we’ve only become a critic.
 And that’s not enough.